Gitleptune/lantern-theme/README.md

 > "Are you going to make a light theme soon?"

 No, you don't use a lantern when it's bright outside, right?

 > "Why are there colours other than brown/orange/red/yellow, the usual lantern colours?"

 You can get [different colours of flame](https://en.wikipedia.org/wiki/Colored_fire) by burning different elements.

 > Are you going to support *X*?

-I hope so, but I don't have the time or knowledge (like VIM/Emacs/VSCode) to do so.
+I hope so, but I don't have the time or knowledge (like Emacs) to do so.
 Since you're probably experienced with the app, you could try making one yourself and taking a look at the Contibuting section.

 ## Contributing

 If you want to contribute with a theme for an app/website here's how you can do it:
 1. Make a repository and put the code there
 2. Submit an issue with the app name, installation guide and link to your repository if you want it to be included here.